-- a.
-UIW Housing is targeted towards traditional undergraduate students of the age 17-24 and International students.
-Students over the age of 24 may apply for housing but are not guaranteed housing.
+- i) UIW Housing is targeted towards traditional undergraduate students of the age 17-24 and International students.
+Students over the age of 24 may apply for housing, but are not guaranteed housing.
 Residence Life will review room availability after all traditional and International students are confirmed in rooms.
-If upper-level rooms are available, Residence Life will assign non-traditional students based on dates of application, outside of San Antonio, residency and room availability. - b.
-Housing assignments are based on the student's gender on his/her student record maintained by the registrar's office. - c.
-Students who receive UIW Housing Scholarships will be placed in housing per scholarship guidelines.
+If upperclassman rooms are available, Residence Life will assign non-traditional students based on dates of application, outside of San Antonio, residency and room availability. - ii) Housing assignments are based on the student's sex on his/her student record. - iii) Students who receive UIW Housing Scholarships will be placed in housing per scholarship guidelines.

-d.
-Applying for UIW Housing
+b) Applying for UIW Housing

-- i.
-Housing Application: The first step towards housing on campus is making sure you have completed your application to the University of the Incarnate Word!
-After you have been accepted and pay your confirmation fee, you can start your housing application. - ii.
-Housing Deposit: A \$225 housing deposit must be on file to process your housing application.
+- i) Housing Application: The first step towards housing on campus is making sure you have completed your application to the University of the Incarnate Word!
+After you have been accepted and pay your confirmation fee, you can start your housing application. - ii) Housing Deposit: A \$225 housing deposit must be on file in order to process your housing application.
 You can pay this through the Business Office, or online through the e-payment center.
-After your housing deposit has been submitted, please allow a 24-hour waiting period to proceed with the housing application.
+After housing deposit has been submitted, please allow a 24 hour waiting period to proceed with the housing application.
 Current residents do not need to re-submit a housing deposit.
-The housing deposit will roll over to the next academic year. - iii.
-Housing Contract: For incoming students who are 17 at the time the housing application is submitted, a housing contract/occupancy agreement must be signed by a legal guardian and uploaded into the resident's housing application via the housing portal. - iv.
-Check UIW Email: All incoming and current students are required to monitor Cardinal email for communication and updates.
+The housing deposit will roll over to the next academic year. - iii) Housing Contract: For incoming students who are 17 at the time the housing application is submitted, a housing contract/occupancy agreement must be signed by a legal guardian and uploaded into the resident's housing application via the housing portal. - iv) Check UIW Email: All incoming and current students are required to monitor Cardinal email for communication and updates.

-e.
-Gender Inclusive Housing (GIH)
+c) Gender Inclusive Housing (GIH)

-- i.
-At UIW, we believe that honor, respect, open and honest dialogue, and the defense and promotion of the dignity and rights of each and every person are sure ways to dispel fear, mistrust, hatred, and violence.
-Hence, we want to create a hospitable, safe, and life-giving University community - ii.
-UIW Residence Life and Housing Operations offers Gender Inclusive Housing (GIH) to students who self-identify that their gender identity and expression differs from those typically associated with their assigned sex at birth (transgender, transsexual, genderqueer, gender non-confirming).
-Students who have not officially updated their sex on the student record in the Registrar's Office or are transitioning their sex, may apply for housing in residence halls offering private rooms/private baths, based on availability. - 1.
-First Time in College (FTIC)-Sky View/Joeris - 2.
-Upper Level-Hillside/Joeris - iii.
-In order to request a Gender Inclusive Housing Assignment, please contact the Department of Residence Life and Housing Operations at (210) 829-6034 or housing@uiwtx.edu f.
-Renters Insurance g.
-First Time in College (FTIC)
+- i) At UIW, we believe that honor, respect, open and honest dialogue, and the defense and promotion of the dignity and rights of each and every person are sure ways to dispel fear, mistrust, hatred, and violence.
+Hence, we want to create a hospitable, safe, and life-giving university community - ii) UIW Residence Life and Housing Operations offers Gender Inclusive Housing (GIH) to students who self-identify that their gender identity and expression differs from those typically associated with their assigned sex at birth (transgender, transsexual, genderqueer, gender non-confirming).
+Students who have not officially updated their sex on the student record in the Registrar's Office or are transitioning their sex, may apply for housing in residence halls offering private rooms/private baths - (1) First Time in College (FTIC)-Dubuis/Sky View - (2) Upperclassmen-Hillside/Joeris - iii) In order to request a Gender Inclusive Housing Assignment, please contact the Department of Residence Life and Housing Operations at 210-829-6034 or housing@uiwtx.edu d) Renters Insurance e) First Time in College (FTIC)

-- i.
-All students residing on campus are highly encouraged to procure renters insurance either as a separate policy or as an addition to family's home insurance. - ii.
-The University is not responsible for damage to or loss of items in a residential room or in shared/common areas. - iii.
-Information regarding renter's insurance can be found in the resident's move-in packet
+- All students residing on campus are highly encouraged to procure renters insurance either as a separate policy or as an addition to family's home insurance. - ii) The university is not responsible for damage to or loss of items in a residential room - iii) Information regarding renters insurance can be found in the resident's move-in packet

-- i.
-First Time in College (FTIC) Incoming students who have graduated from high school the academic year preceding when the housing application is submitted. - 1.
-FTIC's who apply on or before June 15th (Fall Applications) will be guaranteed housing. - 2.
-Pending List: FTIC students applying after June 15th will be placed on a pending list and will be assigned based on availability.
+- i) First Time in College (FTIC) Incoming students who have graduated from high school the academic year preceding when the housing application is submitted. - (1) FTIC's who apply on or before June 1st (Fall Applications) will be guaranteed housing. - (2) Pending List: FTIC students applying after June 1st will be placed on a pending list and will be assigned based on availability.
 Residence Life will notify students as rooms become available.